vkhuy/Technical_test_06June/README.md

 # Technical_test_06June

-This repository contains all of my questions and solution in my technical test on 6th June 2023.
+This repository contains all of my questions and solutions in my technical test on 6th June 2023.

 ## Table of Contents